syntasso/workshop/writing-a-promise/README.md

 ### <a name="base-instance">Create your Promise instance base manifest

-Next build the pipeline to transform a Promise _resource request_ into the Kubernetes resources required to create a running instance of the Jenkins service.
+Next build the pipeline to use details from a Kratix Promise _Resource Request_ into the Kubernetes resources required to create a running instance of the Jenkins service.

 ```bash
 cd request-pipeline-image